 If you are looking for a better physique and greater gains in strength, then look no further than doing chin-ups.
 Most trainers would agree that chin-ups are one of the best upper body exercises.
 Did you know that chin-ups are a great core exercise as well?
 In fact, there was an electromyography (EMG) study conducted by Bret Contreras that measures how much muscle activity is going on with every movement you do.
 The results showed that when it came to the best rectus abdominus exercise, the chin-up is ranked the best.
 Just another reason to get started.

 The entire body is being worked with a primary focus on Biceps Brachii (Biceps), Latissimus Dorsi (Lats), Teres Major (internal rotator of the glenohumeral joint), and Rectus Abdominus.

-Grab the bar with an underhand grip (palms facing you).
+Grab the bar with an supine or underhand grip (palms facing you).
 Start with arms extended in front of you, keep your torso and legs straight while sticking your chest out.
 Always keep your shoulders down, away from ears.